 Reprinted with permission from Yucatán: Recipes from a Culinary Expedition by David Sterling.
 Copyright 2014.
 Published by University of Texas Press.
 For more information, visit www.utexaspress.com.
 All rights reserved.
 Available wherever books are sold.

-- 10 hard-boiled eggs, peeled and coarsely chopped
+10 large hard-boiled eggs, peeled and coarsely chopped

 Place the seeds in a large, dry cast-iron skillet.
 Turn the heat to high and wait a few minutes until you hear the seeds begin to pop.
 Immediately start vigorously and constantly stirring them with a wooden spoon or tossing them in the skillet.
-The seeds should inflate and change to a slightly richer green color in 2-3 minutes; do not allow them to brown.
+The seeds should inflate and change to a slightly richer green color in 2 to 3 minutes; do not allow them to brown.
 Immediately transfer the seeds to a colander or large sieve and shake vigorously to remove as much of the papery skin as possible.
-Allow the seeds to cool 4-5 minutes.
+Allow the seeds to cool 4 to 5 minutes.

 Transfer the seeds to the bowl of a food processor and begin to process.
 After about 30 seconds, the seeds will have turned into a fine powder.
-Continue processing 2-3 minutes, or until the powder starts to clump on the sides of the bowl.
+Continue processing 2 to 3 minutes, or until the powder starts to clump on the sides of the bowl.
 This is a sign that the natural oils have started to be released.
 Scrape the powder off the sides of the bowl and resume processing.
-Repeat these steps for 20-25 minutes, scraping the bowl every few minutes as needed.
-After 10-12 minutes, the powder will begin to clump into a crumbly dough; after 15 minutes the clumping should be more evident and even audible; after 20 minutes or so, the crumbly dough will miraculously coalesce into a mass of green clay.
+Repeat these steps for 20 to 25 minutes, scraping the bowl every few minutes as needed.
+After 10 to 12 minutes, the powder will begin to clump into a crumbly dough; after 15 minutes the clumping should be more evident and even audible; after 20 minutes or so, the crumbly dough will miraculously coalesce into a mass of green clay.
 Scrape down the bowl again and continue processing until the dough becomes creamy and pourable.
 Turn off the processor and wait a few minutes.
 If shiny oil begins accumulating on the surface, the recado is ready; otherwise, process a few minutes more.

 Prepare the squash seed sauce: Place the water, epazote, onion, and bouillon or salt in a saucepan and bring to a boil.
 Reduce to a simmer, cover, and cook 5 minutes.
 Remove the pan from the heat and allow the broth to steep at least 15 minutes.